maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/MatchAllRepeatingMatching.png" width="150">

-Similarly, this system will match branchlike events as well, as can be seen in the following example:
+The match-all system will match branchlike events as well, as can be seen in the following example:

 ```wl
 In[] := labeledCausalGraph[